intermine/im-docs/docs/system-requirements/software/git.rst

     ~/git/intermine $ (cd plugin && ./gradlew clean && ./gradlew install) && (cd intermine && ./gradlew clean && ./gradlew install) && (cd bio && ./gradlew clean && ./gradlew install) && (cd bio/sources && ./gradlew clean && ./gradlew install)  && (cd bio/postprocess/ && ./gradlew clean && ./gradlew install)

+This places the JARs in `~/.m2/repository`.
+You can now build a database and deploy a webapp, and your custom local JARs will be used.

 Why will Maven use my JARs instead of the published JARs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~